julianofischer/julianofischer.github.io/_posts/2015-06-09-compilation-of-links.md

 - [Sahil's website](https://sites.google.com/site/sahilgupta221231/file-cabinet)
 - [theONE Knowledge Base](https://theonekb-barunsaha.rhcloud.com/)

 I would like to thank all authors and highlight the great work done by Barun Saha on his website and searching tool (theONE Knowledge Base), which inspired me to create this blog.

-Thank you for your attention,
+Thank you for your attention!

 Juliano.